Creates skeleton README files with possible stubs for

 a basic example

-The resulting README is populated with default YAML frontmatter and R fenced
+with default YAML frontmatter and R fenced code blocks (md) or

-is handy for this.
-You
+keep README.md up-to-date. devtools::build_readme() is handy for

-An example workflow can be found in the examples/
+README.Rmd every time you push.
+An example workflow can be found in

-directory here:
+the examples/ directory here:

 https://github.com/r-lib/actions/.

-has been edited more recently than README.md
+been edited more recently than README.md.
+If this hook causes more

-causes more problems than it solves for you, it is implemented in
+problems than it solves for you, it is implemented in

-, which you can modify or even delete.
+.git/hooks/pre-commit, which you can modify or even delete.

 Usage